 Learning mobility for pupils can be organised both in a group and individually.

-A group of pupils from the sending school can spend time learning together with their peers in another country.
-Teachers or other authorised persons from the sending school must accompany the pupils for the entire duration of the activity.
+Alternatively, you can also benefit from the group mobility of pupils to spend time learning together with your peers in another country.
+Teachers or other authorised persons from the sending school will accompany you for the entire duration of the activity.

-Group mobility of school pupils can last from two to thirty days, with at least two pupils per group.
+Group mobility of school pupils can last up to 1 month.
 This excludes travelling time.

-Long-term individual learning mobility for pupils can last from one month to one year.
+Individual learning mobility for pupils can be short-term, lasting up to 1 month, or long-term, lasting from 1 month up to 1 year.
 This excludes travelling time.

 In case of individual pupil mobility, you, together with your institution and the receiving organisation sign a Learning Agreement.
 This document sets out your learning goals, rights and responsibilities and also how the study period abroad will be formally recognised.